mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 You should create a working directory for MediaGoblin.
 This document assumes your local git repository will be located at ``/srv/mediagoblin.example.org/mediagoblin/``.
-Substitute your prefered local deployment path as needed.
+Substitute your preferred local deployment path as needed.

-Setting up the working directory requires that we first create the directory with elevated priviledges, and then assign ownership of the directory to the unprivileged system account.
+Setting up the working directory requires that we first create the directory with elevated privileges, and then assign ownership of the directory to the unprivileged system account.

 To do this, enter the following command, changing the defaults to suit your